Apart from its very hard wood and its elegant ornamental appeal, the ash tree has long been used for its health benefits and therapeutic properties.

 At the beginning of spring, remember to remove undesirable buds from the trunk.
 When you observe that a branch is growing well, it’s recommended to pinch or snip off the tip of the branch to stop its growth.

 Psyllids (which are sap-suckers) look like small grasshoppers and often spread diseases.
 They can harm a tree quite a lot.
-Overall, ash is a very resilient tree.
+Overall, though, ash is a very resilient tree.

 Pruning an ash tree